+Phenomenon

+The gut-brain interaction

+The use of

+animals as

+models in

+Lesson: 1.
+Introduction

+- Students engage with recent science news headlines, which prompt them to generate questions about gut-brain interaction - They analyse the results of a real experiment on mice (Needham et al., 2022.) that shows certain gut microbes can increase anxiety

+Phenomenon

-Phenomenon Lesson Phenomenon Lesson The gut-brain interaction 1.
-Introduction Students engage with recent science news headlines, which prompt them to generate questions about gut-brain interaction They analyse the results of a real experiment on mice (Needham et al., 2022.) that shows certain gut microbes can increase anxiety in the original of the origina The effect of senses on emotions 3.
-Feelings and senses Students reflect on a video of a spider crawling on someone's arm to identify their emotional and behavioural responses They design their own multisensory experience to understand how sensory inputs provide information that leads to emotional responses and behaviour THE SECOND The use of animals as models in science 2.
-The ethics of animal research By considering the case of a scientist experimenting on himself, students question the value of animal experiments This leads them to compare the positive and negative aspects of animal experimentation throughout history Students use ethical frameworks to consider a variety of perspectives on animal experimentation, then form an opinion and justify it CHODSE CRUELTY- & FREE The role of our senses in reactions and reflexes 4.
-Neurons and the nervous system Students consider what a goalkeeper needs to do to defend a goal They examine models of neurons to explain how the nervous system responds to a stimulus
+The effect of senses on emotions

+Lesson: 3.
+Feelings and senses

+- Students reflect on a video of a spider crawling on someone's arm to identify their emotional and behavioural responses - They design their own multisensory experience to understand how sensory inputs provide information that leads to emotional responses and behaviour science

+Lesson: 2.
+The ethics of animal research

+- By considering the case of a scientist experimenting on himself, students question the value of animal experiments - This leads them to compare the positive and negative aspects of animal experimentation throughout history - Students use ethical frameworks to consider a variety of perspectives on animal experimentation, then form an opinion and justify it

+The role of our senses in reactions and reflexes

+Lesson 4: Neurons and the nervous system

+- Students consider what a goalkeeper needs to do to defend a goal - They examine models of neurons to explain how the nervous system responds to a stimulus